 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Also your Company has given Corporate Guarantees on behalf of Subsidiaries forfacilitating its business needs.
 The outstanding amount as on 31st March 2020is as below:

-Your Company's Risk Management practice seeks to sustain the long term vision andmission of your Company.
+Your Company's Risk Management practice seeks to sustain the long-term vision andmission of your Company.
 It continuously evaluates the various risks surrounding thebusiness and seeks to review and upgrade its risk management process.
-Your Boardconstantly formulates strategies directed at mitigating these riskswhich get implemented at the Executive Management level and a regular update is providedto the Board.
+To furtherendeavour your Board constantly formulates strategies directed at mitigating these riskswhich get implemented at the Executive Management level and a regular update is providedto the Board.

 CORPORATE SOCIAL RESPONSIBILTY (CSR)

-During the Financial Year your Company has spent ` 175.96 lakhs towards CSRactivities.
+During the Financial Year your Company has spent Rs.
+335 lakhs towards CSR activities.